-As we go through our lives our olfactive system maps the people, places and things we encounter, burying little time capsules in our memory that our activated by smell.
+As we go through our lives our olfactive system maps the people, places and things we encounter, burying little time capsules in our memory that are activated by smell.
 When a smell triggers these capsules it unleashes a memory of a time, person or place, ready to be explored once again.
 When describing a fragrance it’s always fascinating to imagine what person or character it reminds you of, whether that be someone you know or someone famous, or even imagined.
 The same goes for places and objects too!
 Put your heart into it and ask yourself, do I know this fragrance?
 Oh and these other questions too:

 • Who does this fragrance remind you of?